Dhruva Natchathiram (upcoming film): Post-production

 On 2 November 2019, Menon said the film had undergone post-production which would be completed within two months, though by March 2021, Vikram had not yet dubbed his lines, one of the few things needed to finish post-production.
 He began dubbing for his portions the following year.
 In July 2023, Aishwarya Rajesh's scenes were reported to be cut from the film to reduce the film's duration to its suitable length.
 In an October 2023 video interaction with cast member Dhivyadharshini, Menon claimed that he pursued acting for the past few years, so that he could use the remuneration for completing post-production works.
 In September 2023, the film was cleared by the Central Board of Film Certification with the final edit having a runtime of 145 minutes.
 In February 2024, Menon said that Dhruva Natchathiram was in the same universe as Joshua: Imai Pol Kaakha, and Dhivyadharshini reprises her role from that film.
+A scene was deleted due to its perceived similarities to a scene from Vikram (2022).